Frequently Asked Questions

 Q4

-No. Applying for Citizenship by Descent will grant you an additional (dual) citizenship and passport, without affecting your current passport and citizenship.
-You can only lose a citizenship by explicitly renouncing it, and only if you have another citizenship.
-Governments are not allowed to render people stateless.
+No. applying for Citizenship by Descent will grant you an additional (dual) citizenship and passport, without affecting your current passport or citizenship.
+You can only lose a citizenship by explicitly renouncing it, and only if you hold another citizenship.
+Governments cannot render people stateless.

-We apply strict policies with regards to the protection of your personal data.
+We implement strict policies to protect your personal data.
 Our practices fully comply with the General Data Protection Regulation (GDPR), the European framework for personal data protection.

-More common than you might think.
-It is increasingly popular among public figures as well.
-It greatly expands their options, both privately and commercially.
-For example: Robert de Niro has US and Italian citizenship; Elon Musk Canadian, US and South African and Kevin O'Leary has Canadian and Irish citizenship.
+A second passport or dual citizenship is more common than you might think and increasingly popular.
+It greatly expands options, both personally and professionally.
+Quite a number of famous persons are dual citizens, such as Robert de Niro holds US and Italian citizenship, Elon Musk has Canadian, US, and South African citizenship and Kevin O'Leary has Canadian and Irish citizenship.